Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Method

-\myparagraph{Text prompt generation.} The aforementioned normal maps have two choices, with or without room mesh as backgrounds.
-Since our background information is retrieved from Scannet++~\cite{scannet++}, for in-the-wild data, we need text prompts to provide background information.
-Moreover, the human body's normal maps are not fine-grained enough to determine the gender and appearance of the human.
+\myparagraph{Text prompt generation.} To create controllable and diverse in-the-wild background scenes, we can use text prompts to provide background information.
+Moreover, the human body's spatial maps are not fine-grained enough to determine the gender and appearance of a human.
 Thus, we incorporate a structured text prompt template to handle this issue.
 In particular, we designed a simple text template as ``A \{gender\} \{action\} \{environment\}".
-The gender and the action of the person are determined by the SMPL-X annotations.
+The gender of the person is determined by the SMPL-X annotations.
 The environment is generated by a large language model, \ie, ChatGPT~\cite{gpt3} and LLAMA~\cite{llama}.
 To create photo-realistic humans, we also feed negative text prompts, \eg, ``ugly, extra limbs, poorly drawn face, poorly drawn hands, poorly drawn feet'', to the model.

-Finally, we have all of the input conditions of the ControlNet.
+Finally, we have all of the input conditions of the multi-condition ControlNet.
 We apply a total of 40 inference steps for each sample.
-The resolution of the generated images are all $768 \times 768$.
-The generated images and the input conditions (normal maps, SMPL-X parameters) are regarded as the initial data pairs.
-See Sup.
-Mat. for detail analysis.
+The generated images are up to $1024 \times 1024$ resolution.
+The generated images and the input conditions (SMPL-X parameters) are regarded as the initial data pairs.